clemesha/hotdot/README.rst

 Is `Hotdot` a 'Realtime Web Framework'?
 ---------------------------------------
 Not currently.
-Maybe it should turn into one?
+Maybe it should turn into one? *UPDATE [12/27/2009]: I've started work on making Hotdot more "framework" like.
+That is, I'm making it easier to "plug in" your own application logic, etc, by following a small set of conventions.
+The work-in-progress code is in this branch: http://github.com/clemesha/hotdot/tree/framework*

 For comparison, consider Tornado (http://www.tornadoweb.org), which is the 'realtime web framework' used to build FriendFeed.